Uber-App-Screen-Shots-320x202

 However, realize that Uber drivers’ personal assets might still be at risk if they are found guilty of personal wrong-doing or negligence.

-2. Potential LLC Tax Advantages for Uber Drivers
+2. Potential LLC Tax Advantages

 Because Uber drivers are not employees of Uber, they must report their income from ridesharing trips to the IRS, the state, and local jurisdiction—and pay applicable income taxes on that income.

-Uber drivers that operate as sole proprietors receive pass-through taxation, meaning that all business profits and losses flow through to the individual’s income tax return and are taxed at the appropriate individual income tax rate.
+Uber drivers who operate as sole proprietors receive pass-through taxation, meaning that all business profits and losses flow through to the individual’s income tax return and are taxed at the appropriate individual income tax rate.
 That income is also subject to self-employment taxes (Medicare and Social Security).
 For some Uber drivers, that can result in a lofty tax burden, and it typically requires making quarterly estimated income tax payments to the U.S. Department of Treasury, the state, and sometimes the county.

 With the LLC business structure, Uber drivers have other tax treatment options available to them corporate taxation and the S Corporation election.